MESOTHELIOMA

 Peritoneal Mesothelioma

 Peritoneal mesothelioma is the second most common type of mesothelioma.
-It accounts for less than 20 percent of mesothelioma diagnoses.
+It accounts for less than 20% of mesothelioma diagnoses.
 This form of mesothelioma is discovered in approximately 250 cases a year.
 It occurs in the lining of the abdomen (the peritoneum).
 It is caused by the ingestion of asbestos fibers.

 Symptoms Include: